issues2000.org

 Absolute right to gun ownership

-(7 points on Social scale)
+(+2 points on Economic scale)

 Different states need different gun laws: Favors topic 10